 You can make all of the choices you want and Jesus will always forgive you.
 Always welcome you home.
 Jesus loves you and wants the best for you so you can live your life anyway you want to.
 He’s going to love you anyway.

 Duh.
 This is true too.
 But this keeps Jesus small because the grace of God is the most powerful change force for humanity.
-Ask that woman (one day in heaven I for sure am!) who Jesus let walk away from her caught sin (John 8:2-11).
+Ask that woman (one day in heaven as I for sure will!) who Jesus let walk away from her caught sin (John 8:2-11 and referenced above).